-Now in its fifth year, Ogilvy Change are running a behavioural science summer school to offer eight people the chance to work on a live behaviour change brief and learn from the team in the South Bank office in London.
+Now in its sixth year, Ogilvy Change are running a behavioural science summer school to offer ten people the chance to work on a live behaviour change brief and learn from the team in our South Bank office in London.

-Ogilvy Change work with some of the world’s leading organisations, applying research in the behavioural sciences to solve business problems, with clients including British Airways, Kimberly Clark and Public Health England.
+Ogilvy Change work with some of the world’s leading organisations, applying research in the behavioural sciences to solve business problems, with clients including British Airways, ITV, WRAP UK and National Citizens Service.

-During this week-long experience of applying behavioural science to marketing, Summer Schoolers will work on two live behaviour change briefs provided by Pimp My Cause, with support from the Ogilvy Change team.
-Briefs in the past have ranged from encouraging more girls to take STEM subjects for the WISE Campaign, reducing harmful disease transmission to orangutans by preventing tourists hugging them for the Sumatran Orangutan Society, and reducing the taboo of talking about death for CEDAR.
-Across the week there will be seminars to learn how the Ogilvy Group business work by meeting a variety of people throughout the company.
+During this week-long experience of applying behavioural science to marketing, Summer Schoolers will work on a live behaviour change brief with support from the Ogilvy Change team.
+Briefs in the past have ranged from getting high-net-worth individuals to donate to animal conservation programmes with Durrell Wildlife Conservation Trust, reducing harmful disease transmission to orangutans by preventing tourists hugging them for the Sumatran Orangutan Society, and encouraging more girls to take STEM subjects for the WISE Campaign.
+Across the week there will be seminars to learn how the Ogilvy Group business works by meeting a variety of people throughout the company.

 The week culminates in a group presentation back to the organisation and an afternoon seminar and Q&A with Rory Sutherland.
 In the months following the Summer School, there will be opportunities to develop concepts into real-world interventions.
 Support and guidance will be provided by the Ogilvy Change team.

 Who should apply?

-Successful candidates will be well-read in the behavioural sciences literature and be able to apply their knowledge beyond the lab.
+Successful candidates will be familiar with the behavioural sciences literature and be able to apply this knowledge to creatively solve real-world problems.

-- Hold a passion for understanding psychology, decision making and behaviour
+- Hold a passion for understanding human decision making and behaviour.

 - Be applying behavioural sciences to real-world problems; either at work, at university or at home.

-- Be able to attend the Summer School every day between from Monday 17th to Friday 21st July between 9:30am and 5:30pm at the Ogilvy office in Sea Containers on the South Bank, London
+- Be able to attend the Summer School every day between from Monday 23rd to Friday 27th July between 9:30am and 5:30pm at the Ogilvy office in Sea Containers on the South Bank, London.